 Environmental Crimes Unit officers respond to a variety of complaints, including:

 The Environmental Crimes Unit also runs a Community Policing Program.
 Under this program, officers train municipal and county police to identify environmental violations.
-For more information on the Community Policing Program, contact Chief of Enforcement James Faedtke at 302.739.9401.
+For more information on the Community Policing Program, contact Chief of Enforcement Daniel Wood at 302.739.9401.
 Other services provided by the Environmental Crimes Unit include a ride-a-long program and liaison with community groups.